Monday's Scottish gossip

 Last updated on .From the section Scottish

-Referee John Beaton says officials need to leave their egos at the door as he welcomes the "safety net" the imminent arrival of VAR will bring.
+Referee John Beaton says officials need to leave their egos at the door as he welcomes the "safety net" VAR will bring.
 (Scotsman)

 Hibs defender Paul Hanlon believes VAR will improve Scottish football as he gets set to take part in the country's first top-flight match using the system at Easter Road against St Johnstone on Friday.
 (Daily Record)